 By the end of the Fellowship, each Fellow should be knowledgeable of:

-- Foundational empirical concepts of program evaluation and assessment
+- Foundational concepts of program evaluation and assessment

-- Concepts and issues relevant to the fostering of diversity, equity, and inclusion in law schools and other organizations
+- Concepts and issues relevant to fostering inclusive student success in law schools

 Fellowship Curriculum